Lois McIvor

-Lois Rayma McIvor (22 October 1930 – 11 June 2017) was a New Zealand artist.
+Lois Rayma McIvor (22 October 1930 – 11 June 2017) was a New Zealand artist from West Auckland.
+McIvor was one of the founding members of the Association of Women Artists, her career spans 5 decades and continuing well into her final years.

 Career

-McIvor studied at the Elam School of Fine Arts, Auckland, and later under the tutelage of Colin McCahon.
+McIvor studied at the Elam School of Fine Arts, Auckland, and later under the private tutelage of Colin McCahon when McIvor was living nearly next door to McCahon in Titirangi.

-She was predominantly a landscape painter, often using glowing pastel colours and her landscapes were inspired by Manukau Harbour and Titirangi, where she lived for many years.
+She was predominantly a landscape painter, often using glowing pastel colours; her landscapes were inspired by Manukau Harbour and Titirangi, where she lived for many years.